Sven D. Wiberg

-In order for the state to legally have witnesses or identify the perpetrator of a crime, the identification procedure must not violate due process guaranteed under both the state and federal the constitution.
+In order for the state to legally have witnessed or identify the perpetrator of a crime, the identification procedure must not violate due process guaranteed under both the state and federal constitutions.
 A knowledgeable New Hampshire criminal defense lawyer will make sure that the identification process is not unnecessarily suggestive and does not create a substantial risk of misidentification.

 The Due Process Protection Standard

 There are several requirements that must be met for an identification to meet the requirements of due process protection.

 First, the standard requires the New Hampshire criminal defense lawyer needs to show that the procedure was suggestive and that there was justification for the police to use a less suggestive identification procedure.

 Second, the New Hampshire criminal defense lawyer will need to show that the procedure was conducive to mistaken identification or that it gave rise to a substantial likelihood of misidentification.
 If the lawyer can successfully meet both prongs of the test, the identification will not be admissible in court because it will have violated due process standards.

 Second Chance For Admissibility

 Federal law and New Hampshire state law allow for the prosecution to admit an identification that is otherwise inadmissible because of being unduly suggestive if it can prove that “under the totality of circumstances the identification was reliable even though the confrontation procedure was suggestive.”

 In allowing the second chance, the court will need to weigh the corrupting effect of the unduly suggestive identification against the following factors: